RobTheTeacher/git-guide/html/README-TEAM-1.md

 Your job is to complete the create.html page.
 This page will explain how to create a git project and link it to a github repository.

-The page itself has been created in the /html directory, but it is empty!
+The page itself has been created in the /html directory, but it is empty.
 You'll have to create any additional directories and files you need - css, images, etc.

 The page layout, design, colours and style are entirely up to you.
 The tasks tell you what you have to complete, how you do it is your choice.